sarahscheffler/sacred-geometry/README.md

 101 = ((((6) * ((4) * (((6) * (6)) / (2)))) / (4)) - (6)) - (1)
 ```

+## Analysis

+I ran 100 trials for each effective spell level from 1-9 and each number of
+ranks between 1 and 10.
+(You start really feeling the exponential increase in
+runtime after 10 ranks.)
+Here are the reuslts:

+![Wow, it really doesn't take a lot.][analysis/results.png]

 ## Contents

 1. A brute-force solver for sacred geometry.
 The brute force